SyncfusionExamples/create-blazor-menu-bar-component-in-blazor-server-app/README.md

 ### Accessibility

 It helps in dynamic content change and development of advanced user interface controls with AJAX, HTML, JavaScript, and related technologies.
--The web [accessibility](https://blazor.syncfusion.com/documentation/menu-bar/accessibility?utm_source=github&utm_medium=listing&utm_campaign=blazor-navigations-github-samples) makes web content and web applications more accessible for people with disabilities
+The web [accessibility](https://blazor.syncfusion.com/documentation/menu-bar/accessibility?utm_source=github&utm_medium=listing&utm_campaign=blazor-navigations-github-samples) makes web content and web applications more accessible for people with disabilities.

 ### Data binding